DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2013-08-22-kill-bang-marry.md

 layout: post
 category : review
-tagline: "An up to date review of the Gang of Four classic" tags : [books, review, design pattern]
+tagline: "An up to date review of the Gang of Four classic" tags : [projects, webdev, PHP, Symfony]
 ---
 {% include JB/setup %}